 The End Result

 Seven Mechanical’s app hit the iOS store and instantly positioned them as an innovator in their space.
 No competitors offer such an intuitive, straightforward, and efficient method of ticket submission and job monitoring to their clients – a huge business advantage for Seven Mechanical.
-We are currently scheduling in Phase 2, wherein the technician side of the app – claiming, updating, and completing the work tickets submitted by clients – will enter Design & Build.
+Phase 2 comes next, wherein the technician side of the app – claiming, updating, and completing the work tickets submitted by clients – will enter Design & Build.

 Let's make something amazing together.

 Interested in working together, or maybe just having a conversation?
 We’d love to hear what you have in mind, and answer any questions you might have.
 Let’s make whatever’s rolling around in that brain of yours happen.